flankerhqd/vendor-android-cves/README.md

-# binder-cves
+# vendor-android-cves
-Collections of my POCs for binder service CVEs
+Collections of my POCs for vendor android CVEs